JuliaGizmos/Reactive.jl/doc/index.md

 1. There are 3 sensors: left, middle and right
 2. There are 2 DC motors: left and right (the bot is balanced by a castor wheel)

 We need to take inputs from the sensors and drive the motors.
 We start off by creating a signal of sensor values.
+You can use the `Input` constructor to initialize an input signal with a default value.
 ```{.julia execute="false"}
 # the values signify how much of the line each sensor (left, middle, right) is seeing
 sensor_input = Input([0.0, 1.0, 0.0])     # :: Input{Vector{Float64}}